Qué tan lejos: Themes

 we see ourselves and, through the character of the Spanish girl, about how we are seen from abroad".

 At first, Hermida did not think about the reason Tristeza would travel for.
 Eventually she came up with the wedding idea but did not plan to give it much importance as it was completely "anedoctal" and just a reason to talk about other things.
 The film's main theme was taken from a line of Octavio Paz's El mono gramático that Tristeza reads in the first part of the film: "These words that I write are searching for their meaning, and that it is all their meaning consists of".
 As such, the film seems to end without a meaning but the meaning itself is the absence of a meaning.
 "A travel has no end", said Hermida; "it is cyclic, it ends where it started".
 Ecuadorian newspaper El Telégrafo seconded it, saying "The language through which [the film] speaks to us is an—endless—search for meaning."
-The journey of search for a mening was described by some commentators to be similar to that of a Bildungsroman.
+The journey of search for a meaning was described by some commentators to be similar to that of a Bildungsroman.

-Hermida also thought about her film as an "reflection on language and the impossibility of naming reality without transforming it".
+Hermida also thought about her film as a "reflection on language and the impossibility of naming reality without transforming it".
 While an interviewer suggested Teresa's change of name exemplified it, Hermida added that the process of being a subject is an example since "everything is always in transformation: names, countries, identities, stories change depending on who tells them."

 Hermida tried to depict Ecuador "away from Latin American stereotypes of violence and drug trafficking" and instead of it tried to focus on Ecuadorian everyday life.
 According to La Hora, "Hermida used the everyday to reflect a series of behaviors that identify Ecuadorians" and highlighted how the "anonymous characters" help on it; for example, the presence of "the typical" taxi driver who charges foreigners with an excessive fee or the "vividness" of a girl who sells candy at bus stations.